Purchasing items without paying sales tax

 The use tax you owe is to Washington state, so you do not need this letter when filing your federal income tax return, and you cannot pay it with your federal income tax.

-How do I pay use tax?
+How to pay use tax

 You can pay the use tax due on untaxed purchases by filing a Consumer Use Tax Return using one of the following methods of reporting: